1

 -

-Soil Type: Adaptable to many soil types but prefers moist, slightly acidic soils -
+Soil Type: Adaptable but prefers rich, slightly acidic to neutral soils. -

-Pruning Instructions: Remove damaged or crossing branches in late winter or early spring -
+Pruning Instructions: Light pruning to maintain shape can be done in late winter or early spring. -

-Fertilization: Apply a balanced fertilizer in early spring annually -
+Fertilization: Apply a balanced fertilizer in early spring and late summer. -

 Share